Identifiability of causal graphs under nonadditive conditionally parametric causal models: Introduction

-The extant literature in the field presents numerous methods and consequent results for causal inference under different assumptions on the SCM \citep{ZhangReview}.
-If we observe several environments after different interventions, the assumptions can be much less restrictive \citep{Peters_invariance}.
-If we aim to discover causal relations based only on an observed random sample, the assumptions are usually more strict---assuming linear structure or additive noise \citep{Peters2014}.
+The existing literature in the field presents numerous methods and corresponding results for causal discovery under various assumptions on the SCM \citep{ZhangReview}.
+When observing multiple environments following different interventions, the assumptions can be significantly less restrictive \citep{Peters_invariance, Multiple_contexts_Mooij, Causal_discovery_IV}.
+However, if the goal is to uncover causal relationships based solely on an observed random sample, the assumptions become more strict; typically assuming additive noise \citep{Lingam, Peters2014, reviewANMMooij, montagna23a}.
+This assumption of additivity $X_i = f_i(\textbf{X}_{pa_i}) + \varepsilon_i$ suggests that $\textbf{X}_{pa_i}$ influences only the mean of $X_i$, while the tail, variance, and higher moments remain fixed.
+This is a strong assumption, as the tail or other characteristics of the random variable can provide different information about the causal structure.

-The additivity assumption ($X_i = f_i(\textbf{X}_{pa_i}) \textbf{+} \varepsilon_i$) implies that $\textbf{X}_{pa_i}$ affects only the mean of $X_i$.
-One well-known approach that enables more general effects of the covariates is post-nonlinear model (PNL; \citealp{Zhang2010}).
-This model potentially allows an effect of $\textbf{X}_{pa_i}$ on the variance of $X_i$, but it does not allow arbitrary relations.
-Quadratic variance function (QVF) models introduced in \cite{ParkVariance} consider the variance to be a quadratic function of the mean, and location-scale models defined in \cite{immer2022identifiability} allow arbitrary effect on the variance.
-However, these models assume a fixed tail and fixed higher moments.

 In this paper, we develop a framework where $\textbf{X}_{pa_i}$ can arbitrarily affect the mean, variance, tail, or other characteristics of $X_i$.
-However, a caution have to be taken because if $\textbf{X}_{pa_i}$ affects $X_i$ in a certain manner, the causal structure will become unidentifiable (several causal structures can produce the same distribution of $\textbf{X}$).
-We expose the assumptions that are reasonable in order to obtain an identifiable causal structure. \begin{example} A useful model that allows an arbitrary effect on the variance as well as on the mean is $X_i\mid \textbf{X}_{pa_i}\sim N\big(\mu(\textbf{X}_{pa_i}), \sigma^2(\textbf{X}_{pa_i})\big)$ for some functions $\mu, \sigma$, in which case the structural equation has the form
+However, a caution has to be taken because if the model is too general, the causal structure will become unidentifiable, meaning that multiple causal structures could produce the same distribution of $\textbf{X}$. \begin{example} A useful model that allows the parent variables to influence both the mean and variance of \( X_i \) is given by the structural equation \( X_i = \mu(\textbf{X}_{pa_i}) + \sigma(\textbf{X}_{pa_i})\, \varepsilon_i \), where \( \varepsilon_i\) is Gaussian.
+Equivalently, the model for the conditional distribution is \end{example} \begin{example} In certain applications, it may be reasonable to assume where $\theta$ is a function describing the rate of certain phenomena.
+Such a model is common in applications when $X_i$ represents a number of events occurring in a certain time period. \end{example}

-The central limit theorem can justify (\ref{prva_gaussian_equation}) if $\textbf{X}$ is an appropriate sum of independent events. \end{example}

-\begin{example} In certain applications, it may be reasonable to assume where $\theta$ is the function that describes the tail behaviour.
-Such a model is common when $X_i$ represents extreme events \citep{Coles}. \end{example}

-In Section \ref{Section2}, we introduce a causal model (we call it the conditionally parametric causal model or CPCM) where the structural equation has the following form:
+We introduce a causal model (we call it the conditionally parametric causal model or CPCM) where the structural equation has the following form: